django-bridge/django-bridge/website/docs/start.md

 poetry run python manage.py runserver
 ```

-Your new Django Render project should be running on [localhost:8000](http://localhost:8000)!
+Your new Django Bridge project should be running on [localhost:8000](http://localhost:8000)!

-## Adding React and Django Render to an existing Django application
+## Adding React and Django Bridge to an existing Django application

-In this section, we will show how to install Django Render into an existing Django application.
+In this section, we will show how to install Django Bridge into an existing Django application.

 ### Installing the Python package